Our 2014-2015 Season

 By Ray Werner

-Also a product of the 2013 Theatre Festival in Black and White, Christmas Star tells the story of an Iraq war veteran, his Vietnam-veteran father and bewildered mother, gathering for a Christmas Eve celebration.
+Also a full-length version of a one-act play featured in the 2013 Theatre Festival in Black and White, Christmas Star tells the story of an Iraq war veteran, his Vietnam-veteran father and bewildered mother, gathering for a Christmas Eve celebration.

 Patriotism, post-traumatic stress disorder (PTSD) and the meaning of family all jostle for attention in this thought-provoking holiday-themed play.